 Incorrect Account Details

-Having the wrong account information on your report can ruin your credit score and affect your chances of securing an installment loan in Canada.
+Having the wrong account information on your report can ruin your credit score and affect your chances of being instantly approved for a loan.
 For example, if your report shows an incorrect credit limit, a lender might interpret this to mean you are not credit-worthy.